-Hesperis matronalis L. is the correct and accepted scientific name for Dame’s Rocket (ETC.).
+Hesperis matronalis L. is the accepted scientific name for Dame’s Rocket (ETC.).
 The genus and species were named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

 Hesperis matronalis is another plant with a mistaken identity.
 One evening toward the end of April I noticed what appeared to be a Phlox divaricata flowering in the area north of the chicken house where they have not been before.
 There is quite a large colony of them growing along the road up the street past the church which I also always assumed were Phlox.
-The Wild Blue Phlox (in the last post) grows abundantly in large colonies along highways and back roads in several areas.
+The Wild Blue Phlox grows abundantly in large colonies along highways and back roads in several areas.
 I decided to take photos of the plant and noticed right off it WAS NOT a Phlox divaricata.
 Hmmm…

 Hesperis matronalis is a native of many Eurasian countries and was apparently brought to North America in the 17th century.
 The USDA Plants Database shows its presence in most of North America now.
 Common names include Dame’s Rocket, Dame’s Violet, Sweet Rocket, and Wandering Lady.
-Many states have listed this species as a noxious weed and it is recommended not to move it or grow it under conditions that would involve danger of dissemination.
+Many states have listed this species as a noxious weed and it is recommended not to move it or grow it under conditions that would involve the danger of dissemination.
 Hmmm… Seed is available and wildflower mixes often contain its seeds which helped its spread in the first place.

-I have enjoyed photographing and learning about the many wildflowers growing on the farm and other areas.
-My farm is in Windsor, Missouri in Pettis County (Henry County is across the street and Benton and Johnson aren’t far away).
-I have grown over 500 different plants and most have pages listed on the right side of the blog.
+I have enjoyed photographing and learning about the many wildflowers growing on the farm and in other areas.
+The farm is in Windsor, Missouri in Pettis County (Henry County is across the street and Benton and Johnson aren’t far away).
+I have grown over 500 different plants and identified over 250 species of wildflowers (most have pages listed on the right side of the blog).
 I am not an expert, botanist, or horticulturalist.
 I just like growing, photographing and writing about my experience.
 I rely on several websites for ID and a horticulturalist I contact if I cannot figure them out.
 Wildflowers can be somewhat variable from location to location, so sometimes it gets a bit confusing.
 If you see I have made an error, please let me know so I can correct what I have written.

 I hope you found this page useful and be sure to check the links below for more information.
 They were written by experts and provide much more information.
 Some sites may not be up-to-date but they are always a work in progress.
 If you can, I would appreciate it if you would click on the “Like” below and leave a comment.
 It helps us bloggers stay motivated.
 You can also send an email to me at email@example.com.
 I would enjoy hearing from you especially if you notice something is a bit whacky